 Honors students take 45 units of Honors courses (36 lower division and 9 upper division).
 Exceptions are permitted with permission of the Director.
 15 units per semester are required to graduate in four years.
-In their freshman and sophomore years, Honors students take approximately three Honors courses (9 units) per semester, filling out their schedules with other General Education courses or courses required in their pre-major.
-Honors students must take at least 12 units overall per semester.
+Honors students must take at least 12 units per semester.
+In their freshman and sophomore years, Honors students take approximately three Honors courses (9 units) per semester.
+The remaining units used to fill out their schedules consist of courses for their major and other General Education courses.

 The core of the curriculum will be a three-semester Honors seminar (HONORS 1, 2, and 3) in which students read some of the great books of world civilizations, consider some of the big issues raised by world thinkers and writers, and improve their skills in critical thinking and writing.